UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

 4. Install Docker (and docker-compose!):

-        sudo apt-get update
+        sudo apt update

-        sudo apt-get install docker-ce docker-ce-cli docker-compose containerd.io
+        sudo apt install docker-ce docker-ce-cli docker-compose containerd.io

 5. Test Docker installation:

         sudo docker run hello-world

 This will install Docker, accessible using `sudo` root privileges only.
-To use docker without sudo, run the following (there are [security issues](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) with this, but it doesn't matter for running Starling locally)
+To use docker without sudo, run the following (there are [security issues](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user))

 1. Run the following